-Charles Dibble was born in July-August 1889 in Dorking to Henry William Dibble and Harriet P Dibble.
+Charles Dibble was born in July-August 1889 in Dorking to Henry William and Harriet P Dibble.
 We can see from the 1891 census that he is originally listed as George Dibble, possibly owing to the early censuses being filled out by a third party.
-In 1891 he is listed to be living with his mother and father and 3 sisters in 18 Mill Lane, Dorking, just off the high street in the parish of St. Martins.
+In 1891 he is listed to be living with his mother and father and three sisters in 18 Mill Lane, Dorking, just off the High Street in the parish of St. Martins.
 The 1901 census has been lost for Charles, but we can also see him to have moved to 2 Falkland Gardens in Dorking before moving out of the area in 1911.

-The 1911 census tells us that Charles Dibble has moved to St George, Hanover Square in Belgrave and is living with 21 others, suggesting he is a border at the age of 21.
-He is boarding with other in his battalion, the 2nd Battalion, Scots Regiment of Foot Guards, also working as a tailor.
+The 1911 census tells us that Charles has moved to St George, Hanover Square in Belgravia and is living with 21 others, suggesting he is a border at the age of 21.
+He is boarding with others in his battalion, the 2nd Battalion, Scots Regiment of Foot Guards, also working as a tailor.

 Charles marries Ellen J Watkins on 1st September 1912 at St Luke, Finsbury in Islington at the age of 23.
 Their marriage certificate tells us they were living together in 15 Bartholomew Square.
 We can also see that since 1911, Charles has enlisted to the 1st Battalion Leicestershire Regiment, but has also continued to work as a tailor.